st4rk/PkgDecrypt/README.md

 ```

 # Changelog:
+### 1.3.0.0
+* Corrected directory layout for PSM in "ux" mode,
+* Updated make_key to support PSM RIFs.
 ### 1.2.3.0
 * Fixed bug with macOS build, thanks to @kkaazzee,
 * Fixed bug in sfo parser related to string-type fields.